giannistamoulakatos/CTF_Scripts/README.md

 ## Macchanger
 In this script it run service LAN or WLAN and give us a random MAC address with macchanger tool.

+## Metasploit use script

+In this script we insert the exploit from searchsploit and the result is opening a metasploit tool with exploit options.